 After just a couple of hours, we decided to let Donor 3246 be one of the most important decisions we'll ever make.
 It really did come down to an overall feeling.

 "He is extremely outgoing," someone wrote in his assessment.
-"He has a humble demeanor and a very relaxed attitude.
-We are always very impressed with his systematic and organized approach to different endeavors."
+"He has a humble demeanour and a very relaxed attitude.
+We are always very impressed with his systematic and organized approach to different endeavours."